 Living on three AA batteries a day

-When Better Energy Systems began developing its Solio line of solar-powered cell phone chargers in 2002, (pictured above in Uganda) its primary market was Americans who wanted to decrease their dependence on the electrical grid, says Andy Howe, the president of Better Energy Systems.
+When Better Energy Systems began developing its Solio line of solar-powered cell phone chargers in 2002.
+For its primary market was Americans who wanted to decrease their dependence on the electrical grid.
+That came from Andy Howe.
+Andy is the president of Better Energy Systems.

 But in 2007, when violence erupted in the wake of the Kenyan elections, the company donated 2,000 Solio chargers to people living in the rural North Rift Valley.
-When the company followed up to see how the devices were working, they realized the magnitude of the energy challenges for the 30 million Kenyans who live without easy access to power.
+When the company followed up to see how the devices were working, they realized the magnitude of the energy challenges for the 30 million Kenyans.
+Moreover those who live without easy access to power.

-In 2009, in partnership with the World Bank project Lighting Africa, Better Energy Systems began to sell cheap, reliable, hand-held solar power systems to rural households in the Kenyan countryside.
+In 2009, in partnership with the World Bank project Lighting Africa, Better Energy Systems began to sell cheap, reliable, hand-held solar power systems.
+Especially for the mobile phone market and to rural households in the Kenyan countryside.
 Since the energy needs of rural Kenyans are so spare, the Solio system, which plugs into phones, radios, and lighting appliances, can largely power their lives.

 Working with microfinanciers like the San Francisco-based group Kiva, the company has set up local retailers to sell Solios and help Kenyan farmers win independence from their dysfunctional grid.

 “We’re helping our clients go from spending 30 percent of their income on energy to 10 percent,” Howe says.
 “We formed the company as a retail business in North America.
 But in rural Kenya, we’re an energy company.
 This is ‘The Big Idea’ for our company.”